EngineerMachoka/customer-segmentation/README.md

 \- 4 customer segments discovered using RFM + K-Means

-\-Clustering was validated using both Elbow and Silhouette methods
+\- Clustering was validated using both Elbow and Silhouette methods

-\-Insights can be used for personalized marketing or retention strategies
+\- Insights can be used for personalized marketing or retention strategies

 # 📈 Business Value: